izatop/graphly/README.md

 # graphly

-Compose a great GraphQL apps on the fly with pure TypeScript and power of TypeDoc.
+Compose a great GraphQL apps on the fly with TypeScript and power of TypeDoc.
 No more hell of decorators and pain with unreadable the GraphQLXXXType spaghetti!

 ## Features